llynxai/agents/README.md

        }
      );

-     // Execute action plan Using the DelegatorAgent const agent = new DelegatorAgent({
+     // Execute action plan using the DelegatorAgent const agent = new DelegatorAgent({
        actions: res.actions,
        tokens: {